torvalds/linux/Documentation/rust/coding-guidelines.rst

 	#define GPIO_LINE_DIRECTION_IN	0
 	#define GPIO_LINE_DIRECTION_OUT	1

-The equivalent in Rust may look like (ignoring documentation):
+The equivalent in Rust may look like (iganalring documentation):

 .. code-block:: rust